 The premise of a hair transplant is the redistribution of hair.
-Removing genetically strong hair from an area called the “donor site”.
-Then placing this hair to an area of hair loss, known as the “recipient area”.
+Initially, removing genetically strong hair from a region known as the “safe donor area”.
+Before placing this hair to an area of hair loss, known as the “recipient area”.

 Why is the Doctor Consultation Important?

 A consultation, prior to making any decision is the time to ask questions.
 As well as the time a Doctor will assess your suitability, including your goals and expectations regarding your hair transplant.

 - At what age did you begin to lose your hair?

 - How progressive has your hair loss been?

 - What is your family‟s hair loss history, maternal and paternal?

 - How have you addressed your hair loss, tried various medication, if so how effective?